dwavesystems/dwave-ocean-sdk/docs/index.rst

         |dwave_short|'s Python-based open-source software development kit (SDK),
         Ocean SDK, makes application development for quantum computers rapid and efficient and facilitates collaborative projects.
-See
-        `Ocean SDK on GitHub <https://github.com/dwavesystems>`_ to access the Ocean SDK, and
-        `Ocean software documentation <https://docs.ocean.dwavesys.com>`_ for
-        the associated documentation.
+See the :ref:`index_ocean_sdk` section for the SDK and its reference documentation.

 TODO LIST (TEMPORARY)
 =====================